awennersteen/awennersteen.github.io/_pages/hire.md

 ### High level advice
 For example somewhere in the space of workload scheduling, HPC, AI, Quantum.

-Do not hesitate to [contact me](mailto:awennersteen@gmail.com) for more in-depth discussions.
+Do not hesitate to [email me](mailto:awennersteen@gmail.com) for more in-depth discussions.